danbruder/blog/content/blog/difference-between-debouncing-and-throttling-rxjs/index.md

       - rxjs
 ---

-`Debouncing` and `throttling` are two different techniques to control the frequency of events.
+`Debouncing` and `Throttling` are two different techniques to control the frequency of events.
 They are often used when building UIs to limit the number of events that are processed.

-**Debouncing** is a technique to delay the processing of an event until a certain amount of time has passed since the last event.
-This is useful when you want to wait for a user to stop typing before performing an action, like searching for a term in a search box.
+**Debouncing** is a technique to delay the processing of an event until a some time has passed since the last event.
+This is useful when you want to wait for a user to stop typing before performing an action, for example, searching for a term in a search box.

 **Throttling**, on the other hand, is a technique to make sure that events are not processed more frequently than a certain amount of time.
-This is useful when you want to limit the rate at which a user can perform an action, like scrolling through a list of items.
+This is useful when you want to limit the rate at which a user can perform an action, for example, scrolling through a list of items.

 # Debouncing